+loans and borrowings

-- loans and borrowings
+loans and borrowings

-- trade receivables
+loans and ceivables

-- cash and cash equivalents
+loans and cash equivalents

-- trade and other payables
+loans and other payables

 General objectives, policies and processes

 The Board has overall responsibility for the determination of the Group's risk management objectives and policies.

 The overall objective of the Board is to set policies that seek to reduce risk as far as possible without unduly affecting the Group's competitiveness and flexibility.
 Further details regarding these policies are set out below: